sulu/SuluFormBundle/README.md

 </doctrine-mapping>
 ```

-Create the entity with `app/console doctrine:generate:entites ClientWebsiteBundle`
+Create the entity with `app/console doctrine:generate:entities ClientWebsiteBundle`
+Sulu have sometimes problem with this command and you maybe need first create the empty class in your `Entity` Folder.
+(Issue: https://github.com/sulu-io/sulu/issues/1343)

 ### Create Form Type